 Posted by:GJW Direct | Jan 9, 2020

-A RIB (rigid-inflatable boat), as suggested in the name, is a solid-hulled boat with inflatable tubes (known as ‘sponsons’) around the outer edge to give it buoyancy.
-The boat’s shock-absorbing properties make it able to cope well in choppy conditions and easily handle faster speeds, all in a much safer environment than other boats.
+A RIB (rigid inflatable boat), as highlighted within the name, is a firm-hulled boat surrounded by inflatable tubes, providing buoyancy.
+The boat has shock-absorbing properties that make it suitable for all sorts of weather conditions and can perform at fast speeds, in a much safer manner than other boats.

 RIB vs SIB

-The main design difference between the two lies in the material of the hull - SIBs (soft-inflatable boats) have a soft hull, making them easy to deflate, transport and store, whereas RIBs have a hard hull (normally manufactured from GRP, but in some cases aluminium), which is a lot more versatile, with the benefit of being much safer and offering a smoother, more comfortable ride in rough sea conditions.
+When comparing a SIB (soft-inflatable boats) and RIB, the main design difference is the material of the hull, SIBs have a soft hull, and they are easy to deflate, transport and store.
+RIBs have a hard hull, making them more versatile, and safer and offering a smoother, more comfortable ride in rough sea conditions.

-A RIB, the higher-performing boat of the two, is able to contend with a rough sea whilst keeping its passengers safe and much more comfortable than a SIB.
-It offers the opportunity to be used for a wider array of nautical adventures because of this.
-Some RIBs have storage for equipment, which make it an ideal vessel for diving or fishing expeditions, or a general family day out.
+A RIB, which is higher-performing, can perform effectively when the sea is rough whilst keeping its passengers much more comfortable in comparison to a SIB.
+Due to this, the opportunity for nautical adventures is much wider.
+Also, some RIBs have storage for equipment, making it ideal for diving or fishing expeditions, or simply a lovely family day out.

-All in all, a RIB offers many advantages over its counterparts.
-A reliable, safe and versatile boat, it’s hard to find a better boat than a RIB.
+All in all, RIBs have so many advantages in comparison to similar vessels.
+A reliable, safe, powerful and versatile boat, it’s hard to find a better boat than a RIB.

 Header image source - Ribeye